 - Meadows should include, at minimum, a majority of plants native to Maryland

-It is also required that property owners maintain a height of no more than 8 inches in the Pocket Meadow area and the meadow should be no less than 10 feet away from the front property line.
+The meadow must be cut once between October and May to a height of no more than 8 inches, and the meadow should be no less than 10 feet away from the front property line.